Harpo3/archsimian/README.md

 <b>(TL;DR) Quickstart:</b>

-1. Rate all tracks in MediaMonkey you want to include in ArchSimian.
+1. Rate all tracks in MediaMonkey 4 (MM4) you want to include in ArchSimian.
 You should have 2,000 or more, but it might work with less.
 This program was tested with 8000+ rated tracks.
 MediaMonkey should be "auto-organizing" your library and filenames <b> must</b> not have any spaces or special characters in them.
-Your music library directory tree must look like ->  <i>Drive:/artist/album/song</i> in Windows or it may also have a top level directory like "music" which holds your library: <i>Drive:/music/artist/album/song</i>.
-If your tracks and directories are not formatted this way, ArchSimian <b>will not run</b>.
+Your music library directory tree <b>must</b> look like ->  <i>Drive:/artist/album/song</i> OR <i>Drive:/music/artist/album/song</i> in Windows.
+The library tree cannot reside at a lower directory level.

-2. You can include or exclude new tracks from being added to your playlist.
-If you include them, a one-star rating is special in ArchSimian.
-Assign one-star in MediaMonkey for new tracks you have not yet rated.
+2. You can include or exclude new (unrated) tracks from being added to your playlist.
+If you wish to include them, the MM4 one-star rating is special for how ArchSimian treats them.
+Assign one-star in MM4 for new tracks you have not yet rated.
 This identifies new tracks in the selection process.
-You can also set the frequency for inserting a new track (i.e. every 10 songs).
-The tag fields in MediaMonkey for "Grouping" and "Custom2" are special to ArchSimian, so if you are currently using these fields, you may have to change them (if so, read details).
+In ArchSimian, you can also set the frequency for inserting a new track (i.e. every 10 songs).
+The tag fields in MM4 for "Grouping" and "Custom2" are also special for how ArchSimian treats them, so if you are currently using these fields, you may have to change them (if so, read details).

-3. Assign zero stars in MediaMonkey to exclude tracks from the ArchSimian-produced playlist.
+3. Assign zero stars in MM4 to exclude tracks from being added to ArchSimian-produced playlists.

-4. You can (and should) set 'custom' artist groupings in MediaMonkey using the "Custom2" field.
+4. You can (and should, but is not required) set 'custom' artist groupings in MM4 using the "Custom2" field.
 ArchSimian will override artist tags wherever Custom2 is used.
 It is a best practice to spend some time with the artist groupings.
 If you make sure all 'variances' to artist names have been reconciled this way, you will get the most real variety in your playlist.

-5. Export the MM.DB (safest is to use a backup) to a dir you will select in ArchSimian setup menu.
+5. Export the MM.DB (safest is to use a backup) from within MM4 to a dir you will then select in the ArchSimian setup menu.
 Export playlists for use in ArchSimian using the "manual export" function found under MediaMonkey's "File" menu.
+Do not use a 'backup' version.

 6. Install ArchSimian.
-You will get a starting menu for setting up locations for MM.DB backup, location of (shared) music library (select the top dir of your music library), and directory where playlists are stored.
+You will get a starting menu for setting up locations for MM.DB backup, location of (shared) music library (select the top dir of your music library), directory where playlists are stored. and the Windows drive letter of your music library.
 Restart the program.
 It will then process your MM.DB and launch with all of its features enabled.
+If there is any problem, you will find a diagnostics log in your .local/share/archsimian directory.
 Play with the frequency tab settings to your liking (restart), then select or create a playlist and add some tracks.
-Save the changes (song paths are in Windows directory format) to your playlist directory.
+Saving changes or creating new playlists will generate m3u files with song paths compatible with Windows directory format to the location you specify.

-7. ArchSimian lets you set how tracks will be added to the playlist, and after adding tracks, you can export the modified playlist back to the dir where it was originally selected, overwriting the older playlist.
-You will then have a Windows-compatible playlist, which can then be imported into MediaMonkey (using the .mmip ImportM3U) for use in Windows or synced to a portable device.
-Before each time you run ArchSimian, be sure to first open MediaMonkey and (1) synchronize your playlist(s) from any devices like smart-phones and ipod type devices, and then (2) back up your MediaMonkey database so ArchSimian will have all of your current LastPlayed dates and any ratings changes.
+7. You will then have a Windows-compatible playlist, which can be imported into MediaMonkey (using the .mmip ImportM3U) for use in Windows or to sync for a portable device.
+IMPORTANT: Before each time you run ArchSimian, be sure to FIRST open MM4 and (1) synchronize your playlist(s) from any devices like smart-phones and ipod type devices, and then (2) back up your MediaMonkey database so ArchSimian will get all of your current LastPlayed dates, new tracks added, and ratings changes.

 <b>The primary goal is to improve the variety of artists within the playlist, while at the same time considering rating and lastplayed date.</b>

     • Obtains music tag data and other data stored within the MM.DB file to create a new database for this application
-    • Using the database created, and statistics compiled from it, uses the data as constraints to determine ‘optimum availability’ then iteratively select each single track added to the chosen playlist
+    • Using the database created, and statistics compiled from it, uses the data as constraints to determine ‘optimum availability’ then iteratively selects each single track added to the chosen playlist
     • Saves user preferences, such as file locations for MM4 backup database, MM4 backup playlists and Archsimian program/playlist preferences